Project: Water Evacuation Pump

 Heart of Gol... noup, Aluminum!

-The heart of the pump is a 3-blade aluminum impeller located in a pump house (also in aluminum) and powered by a gasoline engine.
-The entire pump unit is mounted on a floating tube and is extremely light, since mobility is crucial.
+The heart of the pump is a 3-blade aluminum impeller located in a pump house (also billet aluminum) and powered by a gasoline engine.
+The entire pump unit is then mounted on a floating tube and is extremely light, since mobility is crucial.
 Given the pump does not need external power, it can easily be moved to and used in almost any location.

 5axis CNC milling

-For the impellermachining a CNC lathe was first used to machine the blank in aluminum and then a high fixture was manufactured to get good access while machining in the milling machine.
-Everything was then rigged in a 5-axis Mikron milling machine with Heidenhain control, and CNC programming was done using GibbsCAM's 5-axis Multi-Blade option.
+For the impellermachining a CNC lathe was first used to machine the blank in aluminum.
+A highstanding fixture was manufactured to get good access while milling in the 5axis machining centre.
+Machining of impeller was done in a Mikron machine with Heidenhain controller, CNC programming was done using GibbsCAM's 5-axis Multi-Blade option.